Shopify/kubeaudit/README.md

 #### Audit capabilities

-Docker comes with a couple of capabilities that shouldn't be needed and therefore should be dropped.
-It will also complain about added capabilities.
+Docker comes with a couple of capabilities that shouldn't be needed and therefore should be dropped. `kubeaudit` will also complain about added capabilities.

 If the capabilities field doesn't exist within the security context: